kgb1001001/cloudadoptionpatterns/Cloud-Native-Architecture/Identify-Entities-And-Aggregates.md

 Usually, when you identify the Entities and Aggregates, most of the Value Objects "fall out" of the process.
 You don't have to go explicitly looking for them, they simply start to accumulate - you just keep a running list of them as the process carries on.

 Another thing to keep in mind is that Aggregates usually either succeed or fail as a whole.
-They are the boundaries of transactionality.
+They often form the boundaries of transactionality.

+But be aware that Entities and Aggregates do not always equal Microservices on a one-to-one basis.
+You also have to consider the dynamic flow of information through the system.